-Age 65
+Age 66

 Director since 2002

 Class III

-- •Corporate Governance and Nominating (Chair) - Organization and Compensation
+- Corporate Governance and Nominating (Chair) - Organization and Compensation

 Mr. Bedoya is the former President and Chief Executive Officer of Otologics, LLC, a company which had been focused on the development of therapies for hearing loss, a position he held from 1996 until 2015.
-Otologics filed for Chapter 11 bankruptcy protection in July 2012.
 From 1986 to 1996, Mr. Bedoya held a number of positions at Storz Instrument Company, then a division of American Cyanamid and later a division of American Home Products, including Director of Operations, Director of Research and Director of Commercial Development.
 Prior to that, he served as Vice President of Research and Development for Bausch & Lomb's surgical division.